Published on: 17 March 2013 | Last updated: 29 March 2017

 At Sant Antonio di Mavignola turn off for the Val Rendena cycleway (you could carry on the road but the cycleway, which follows the old road, is a cracker).
 Go past the fountain and the little chapel on your left (if the chapel is open don’t go by without taking a peek).

 At the bottom of the hill are the resort town of Pinzolo and its quieter neighbour Carisolo.
 The cycleway detours to the church of a tiny chapel of San Stefano on an outcrop of rock above the river with frescoes by Simone Baschenis.
 Inside there’s a magnificent frescoes of Charlemagne.
-During the peak summer months the little church is opened up by volunteers (see visittrentino.it for opening times - or ask at the helpful tourist office).
+During the peak summer months the little church is opened up by volunteers (see visittrentino.info for opening times - or ask at the helpful tourist office).
 Speaking of the helpful tourist office, if you have the time, rent the excellent audiotour of the village.

 It’s definitely worth making the stop to see the church of San Vigilio in Pinzolo with its danza macabara by Simone Baschenis.
 A danza macabra is a fresco showing the great and the good of the Middle Ages in a dance with skeletal figures - there are a small number of these scattered across Europe).